ashokgaire/chatbot/README.md

-# Chatbot Using Seq2seq model Deep NLP
+# Chatbot Using Seq2seq model using Deep NLP

-This  implementation of Twitter/Cornell-Movie Chatbot.
+This  is implementation of Twitter/Cornell-Movie Chatbot.

 ### Training